 What Is a Low-Pressure RV Grill?

-A low-pressure gas grill for RV use is designed to work using the low pressure propane from your RV’s onboard propane tank (i.e. plumbed in downstream of, or after, your RV’s onboard regulator).
+A low-pressure gas grill for RV use is designed to work using the low-pressure propane from your RV’s onboard propane tank (i.e. plumbed in downstream of, or after, your RV’s onboard regulator).
 This means that you don’t have to carry an extra propane cylinder to use your portable propane grill or gas-fueled camping griddle.

-Low pressure grills for RV use are great because they allow you to simply grab the quick connect hose, connect it to the propane quick-connect mounted on the side of your rig, and start grilling!
+Low-pressure grills for RV use are great because they allow you to simply grab the quick-connect hose, connect it to the propane quick-connect mounted on the side of your rig, and start grilling!

 Why Doesn’t My Propane Grill Work With My RV Quick Connect?

+Like all of the propane-fueled appliances on board your RV, RV quick connects are connected to low-pressure propane.
+However, not all propane BBQ grills will work with that low-pressure supply.
 Most BBQ grills are designed with a built-in regulator that’s expected to be connected to high-pressure propane directly from a portable tank.
-If you connect these grills to a low-pressure propane supply, one of two things will happen.
+If you connect these grills to a low-pressure propane supply (like from your RV’s quick-connect fitting), one of two things will happen.

 - The grill won’t work at all because the regulator won’t allow any propane to flow.
 This occurs because the pressure of the incoming propane supply isn’t high enough to force the regulator to open.